 Just north of town on State Road 37, you’ll find and oldest winery in Indiana Oliver Winery.
 Besides their award-winning wines, wine tastings, local artisan music and lovely views you can also take a stroll around the lake.
 It is a lovely area to enjoy time with friends and family outdoors on their convenient seating.

-Southeast of Bloomington lies the Monroe Lake.
+Southeast of Bloomington lies Monroe Lake.
 This large reservoir has lake cabin rentals and many popular spots for swimming, camping, and boating.
 Hardin Ridge and Paynetown recreation areas are the most popular for those who would like to get closer to nature.

 OTHER PLACES TO VISIT IN BLOOMINGTON AREA: